kstenerud/concise-encoding/cbe-specification.md

 Binary, stored in little endian byte order.

   * **Boolean**: Supports the values true and false.
-  * **Integer**: Always signed, in widths from 8 to 128 bits.
-Encoded in two's complement.
+  * **Integer**: Always signed, two's complement, in widths from 8 to 128 bits.
   * **Float**: IEEE 754 floating point, in widths from 32 to 128 bits.
-  * **Decimal**: IEEE 754 decimal, in widths of 64 and 128.
+  * **Decimal**: IEEE 754 decimal, in widths from 64 to 128 bits.
 Both BID and DPD are supported.
   * **Date**: UTC-based date with precision to the second.
   * **Timestamp**: UTC-based date with precision to the millisecond or nanosecond.